The main thrust of my work as a healing arts practitioner is well-being.

 'Consciousness in Jung and Patañjali is a brilliant analysis of Western and Eastern concepts of consciousness, motivated by the author's personal experience that there's something beyond a materialistic brain-based explanation of consciousness.
 A deep dive into personal ego, impersonal awareness, dual and nondual realities, and beyond.
 Highly recommended.’ - Dean Radin, PhD, Chief Scientist, Institute of Noetic Sciences, USA

-Consciousness in Jung and Patañjali (Routledge, 2018) is available in Hardback and various eprints including Nook and Kindle.
+Consciousness in Jung and Patañjali (Routledge, 2018) is available in hardback, paperback, and various eprints including Nook and Kindle.
 To purchase or rent a copy directly from Routledge please click here.

-If you are interested in learning about Classical Yoga psychology or deepening your practice, I am offering several live online study groups this Fall and Winter.
-Groups begin in September, November and January.
+If you are interested in learning about Classical Yoga psychology or deepening your practice, I am offering several online study groups beginning in mid-January and mid-April.

-From wherever you are in the world, I hope you will relax into your own space, grab a cuppa, and join me and some of your fellow yogis in exploration of the ancient wisdom of Patañjali.
+From wherever you are in the world, I hope you will consider relaxing into your own space, grabbing a cuppa, and joining me and some of your fellow yogis in exploration of the ancient wisdom of Patañjali.